The-Lab-LaBella/Wild_Yeast_Summer_2025/Sampling_Day.md

 ## Step 1 - Sample Collecting

+Each person will collect 1 soil/dirt sample and 1 sample from another substrate.
+This second substrate can be anything you choose.
+Good options are insects, flowers, bark, or fruits/berries.

 Required Items:
 -	1 sterile bag or tube per collected sample (bring a surplus to be safe)
 -	A sharpie/pen